RicardoKaleo/rr_kaleo/PROJECT_SCOPE.md

 - ⏳ Step 1.6: Job Listings Management

 ---

+## Version Control & Collaboration

+- GitHub repository is fully connected and authenticated
+- Clean commit history (no node_modules or large files)
+- .gitignore in place for all sensitive and build files
+- Project pushed to remote repository
+- Ready for collaboration and CI/CD

 ## Project Overview
 A SaaS backend tool for managing reverse recruiting clients, with team collaboration features, email campaign management, and comprehensive data tracking.